JuliaParallel/MPI.jl/paper.md

 ## Pseudo-code

 Julia syntax is close to pseudo-code found in the literature to describe parallel algorithms.
-For example, consider the minimum-spanning tree algorithm of Chan et al. (Figure 3a of @chan2007collective).
+For example, consider the minimum-spanning tree broadcast algorithm of Chan et al. (Figure 3a of @chan2007collective).
 A Julia implementation is given as:
 ```julia
 function MSTBcast(x, root, left, right, comm)
     me = MPI.Comm_rank(comm)